There are two certainties in life, death and taxes...

 How do you handle and prioritise your workload?

 After reading my emails, I organise my tasks by deadline or degree of difficulty.
-I would normally work on the smaller and easier tasks early in the morning and focus on lengthy and more complicated tasks later.
+I would normally work on smaller and easier tasks early in the morning and focus on lengthy and more complicated tasks later.
 This approach works well for me but I know other individuals prioritise their tasks in different ways.
 I have found that people have their own preferred methods but it’s always crucial to focus on client deadlines first.

 What sort of daily responsibilities does an associate have in tax law?
 How does it differ from a trainee role?

-It depends on the level of the associate, but the trainees and junior associates will likely have responsibility for technical research and first draft of advice, while the more senior associates will have a delegation, leading and reviewing work.
+It depends on the level of the associate, but the trainees and junior associates will likely have responsibility for technical research and the first draft of advice, while the more senior associates will have a delegation, leading and reviewing work.
 It is expected that the more senior you get, the more ownership you should take for the workflow and client’s relationship management.

 Can you give us an idea of the sort of projects you manage from day to day?
 Which aspect of tax law is dealt with most frequently by Baker McKenzie?